+- Option 3: Tenant memo

+- Option 4: Management-controlled meters

+- Option 5: Management memo

-Share the property's profile with IREM's account (username: IREMCSP) in ENERGY STAR Portfolio Manager.
+- 2. For Options 1, 2, and 4, share the property's profile with IREM's account (username: IREMCSP) in ENERGY STAR Portfolio Manager.
 See the video at irem.org and the IREM CSP FAQs for additional instructions.

+- 3. For Options 3 and 5, submit a tenant or management memo.

-- Remember: The current energy date can be no earlier than December 31 of the year prior to the year in which the application is submitted. - This information does not need to be certified by a Professional Engineer. - Submit equivalent information from the tool you use if you don't use ENERGY STAR Portfolio Manager. - o Site EUI (kBtu/ft2) - o Total location-based GHG emissions (metric tons CO2e)
+- Remember: The current energy date can be no earlier than December 31 of the year prior to the year in which the application is submitted. - This information does not need to be certified by a Professional Engineer. - Submit equivalent information from the tool you or the tenant use if you don't use ENERGY STAR Portfolio Manager - o Site EUI (kBtu/ft2) - o Total location-based GHG emissions (metric tons CO2e)